wp-plugins/woocommerce-product-category-selection-widget/readme.txt

 == Changelog ==

+= 2.0 =
+* 8/02/15 <strong>New in 2.0</strong>: Now 100% Compatible with SiteOrigin Page Builder.
+Previous versions would allow you to add the widget via.
+Page Builder, but would use the same data from existing sidebar Product Category Selection widgets that were already installed.
+You can now add the widget(s) with Page Builder and create new custom product category displays for each new installation of the widget in Page Builder.

+* Database tweaks.
+Prior versions, when deleting a widget left the data in the Product Categories Widget Area, where you add categories to the widgets.
+Now when you delete the widget, the data associated with that widget gets deleted too.

 = 1.1 =
 * 7/23/15 Bug fix.
 When migrating website to new server the plugin caused errors that required to delete by FTP the plugin to access the site.
 This has been corrected.

 == Upgrade Notice ==

+= 2.0 =
+Adds new functionality with SiteOrigin Page Builder Database tweaks to clear data of deleted widgets

 = 1.1 =
 You should upgrade to prevent errors that may prevent access to your site.